The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Method

 This sink particle prescription is similar to others used in different MHD codes \citep{bate_modelling_1995, krumholz_embedding_2004, federrath_modeling_2010, gong_implementation_2013}.

 When a sink particle forms, it initially has no mass, but mass is accreted from cells within the accretion radius ($r_{acc}$).
-In our simulations $r_{acc}=$4 cells.
-The accretion rate, $\Dot{m}$, in the time step is dependant on the gas density, distance of the gas to the sink particle, and relative speed; see \citet{haugbolle_stellar_2018} for details.
+In our simulations $r_{acc}$ is set to four cells.
+The accretion rate to the sink particles depends on the gas density and how well coupled a given gas cell is to the nearest sink particle; see \citet{haugbolle_stellar_2018} for details.

-Protostellar stellar jets and outflows carry away a portion of the mass and momentum that is accreted to the inner disc regions \citep{tomisaka_evolution_2000, tomisaka_collapse_2002,federrath_modeling_2014, kuruwita_binary_2017}.
-However, the launching region of these high velocity outflows are not resolved in our simulations.
-Therefore to account for mass loss via outflows, an accretion efficiency, $\epsilon_\textrm{acc}$, is defined, such that the actual accreted mass is given by $\epsilon_{acc}\Dot{m}\rm{dt}$, where $\rm{dt}$ is the time step.
-In our simulations $\epsilon_\textrm{acc}=0.5$.
+Protostellar jets and outflows carry away a portion of the mass and momentum that is accreted to the disc region \citep{tomisaka_evolution_2000, tomisaka_collapse_2002,federrath_modeling_2014, kuruwita_binary_2017}.
+However, with a minimum cell size of 50 AU, we only account for the infall of gas from the environment to the disc-star system, and the launching region of these outflows is not resolved.
+To account for mass loss via outflows, we use a reduced accretion efficiency: only 50 \% of the gas mass and momentum that is removed from the gas due to sink accretion is added to the sink particles while the other 50 \% is removed from the simulation.
+For example when reaching an SFE of 5\% only 95\% of the mass is available in gas and sinks.
+For low SFEs, the removal of gas does not impact the global gas reservoir but reduces on average the stellar masses by a factor 3 \citep{haugbolle_stellar_2018}.

 Sink particle positions and velocities are updated using a leap-frog integrator.
-The smoothing length for the gravitational potential of the sinks is set to be $0.33\Delta x/ \approx 17\au$.
+The smoothing length for the gravitational potential of the sinks is set to be $0.33\Delta x/ \approx 16.6\au$.

-With the selected simulations parameters and sink particle model, our simulations resolve core-fragmentation but not disc-fragmentation.
-This choice is necessary to limit the already very high computational cost, makes it reasonable to use an isothermal equation of state.
-Furthermore, it is a perfect setup to study the formation and evolution of multiple star systems produced exclusively via core-fragmentation and dynamical capture.
+With the selected simulation parameters and sink particle model, our simulations resolve core fragmentation but not disc fragmentation.
+This choice is necessary to limit the already very high computational cost and makes it reasonable to use an isothermal equation of state.
+Furthermore, it is a perfect setup to study the formation and evolution of multiple star systems produced exclusively via core fragmentation and dynamical capture.